Context

 Source§

-Add an edge of type T between person and neighbor with a given weight. inner is a value of whatever type is associated with T. Read more
+Add an edge of type ET between entity_id and neighbor with a given weight.
+Read more

 Source§